CaiB/SMSM/README.md

 ]
 ```

-Every hour, except on Sundays at midnight:
+Every hour, except on Sundays at midnight or Wednesdays at noon:
 ```json
 "Minutes": [0],
 "Exceptions":